About the AARF-D research grant

-Individuals applying to the program will be accepted from postdoctoral fellows with full time positions at their respective institution who have less than 10 years of research experience after receipt of their terminal degree.
+Individuals applying to the program will be accepted from postdoctoral fellows with full time positions at their respective institution who have less than 13 years of research experience after receipt of their doctorate or other terminal degree.
 Individuals who have a position of an Assistant Professorship or above are not eligible.

 Funding and award period